dsl-logo

 A chattel mortgage is a type of secured business finance commonly used to buy vehicles or other business equipment.
 With a chattel mortgage, the asset being purchased (known as the ‘chattel’) is registered as security for the loan (mortgage).

 Sole traders and small businesses often use a chattel mortgage to finance vehicles required for work, often due to the tax deductions they offer over a standard car loan.
-A chattel mortgage can also be known as a goods loan, business car loan or commercial car loan.
+A chattel mortgage can also be known as a goods loan, business car loan or ABN car loan.

 How does a chattel mortgage work?